-Eye Exams for Kids in West Edmonton, AB
+Eye Exams for Kids in North West Edmonton, AB

 Most kids don’t suspect that something is wrong with their eyesight and are thus unlikely to seek help with their vision.
 If you witness your child tilting his or her head too often, frequently squinting, or holding books or other objects unusually close or far away from his or her eyes, it may be time for an eye exam.